mel4mi/Project-Hidra/README.md

 # Project-Hidra
 ![Foto](/media/Screenshot_1.png)
-If you assign the request request you capture with burp to the project-hydra tool, it will automatically give you the hydra brute force command.
+If you assign the request you capture with burp to the project-hydra tool, it will automatically give you the hydra brute force command.